vmware-archive/gp-r/HomePage.md

 ![alt text](https://github.com/zimmeee/gp-r/blob/master/figures/PLR_GPDB_Architecture.png?raw=true "Distributed PL/R architecture on GPDB")

-PL/R provides a connection from the database to R, which is running on every segment of the DCA, to allow you to write procedural functions in R. In this setup R is not a client application that runs on the desktop like pgadmin.
+PL/R provides a connection from the database to R -- which is running on every segment of the Greenplum instance -- to allow you to write procedural functions in R. In this setup R is not a client application that runs on the desktop like pgadmin.
 It runs on each segment of the server.

 ### <a name="installation"/> Installation